 The National Capital Consortium for Pediatric Device Innovation, led by the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Health System and the University of Maryland A. James Clark School of Engineering, has announced plans to award $250,000 to individuals and companies seeking to commercialize medical devices for use in children.

-This is the first year that the Consortium is announcing the funding opportunity as it only recently joined the FDA Pediatric Device Consortia.
+This is the first year that the consortium is announcing the funding opportunity as it only recently joined the FDA Pediatric Device Consortia program.
 The award will give up to five projects $50,000 each to bring their technology to life.